- 1 How to Avoid Gmail Promotion Tab : Table of Contents

 What is a Gmail promotions tab?

-With the update, Gmail now has 5 tabs.
-Let’s take a quick look at what each tab is meant for.
+Let’s take a quick look at what other tabs are meant for.

 Why do emails get delivered to Gmail promotions tab?

-14 best practices to avoid Gmail promotions tab in 2023
+17 best practices to avoid Gmail promotions tab (2023)

 - Improve your sender reputation

 - Declutter the footer

 - Add unsubscribe links